 Superannuation is money saved throughout your working life to provide for your retirement.
-There are rules around how and when you can access it, called conditions of release.
+There are strict laws governing how and when you can access your super, called conditions of release.

 Generally, you can gain access to your super once you have retired from the workforce and reached your preservation age.
 Your preservation age is set out in the following table.

 |1 July 1961 to 30 June 1962

 |After 1 July 1964